Iliaromanov/Learning-React/README.md

 - `export default` can be used on a single value per module to create a default export other exports must be named exports and need to be put in '{ }' when exporting/importing while the default export doesnt

+- React only allows a component to return a single html element if want to return multiple elements, can import Fragment from 'react' and wrap your elements in that or just put empty angle brackets - '<>' and react will interperet that as a fragment
 -->